BIOS-IN5410/Repr_Bioinfo/Repr_Bioinfo_day1.md

 Today we will do some 'housekeeping'.
 We need to do several steps to prepare for the rest of this module.

-## `git` on Saga
+## `git` on Fox

 As part of BIOS-IN5410/9410, we will be using the so-called version control software `git`.
-This program is installed already on Saga, but we will need to set it up for us before we start using it.
+This program is installed already on Fox, but we will need to set it up for us before we start using it.

 >These commands we will only have to run once.